Food for Sleep: What to Eat for Better Rest [VIDEO]

 The same food good for overall physical health and mental health are also good for helping you with sleep.
 Research shows a diet rich in whole foods improves sleep.
 Aim for a diet rich in fruits and vegetables, high-fibre whole grains and liquid vegetable oils low in saturated fat.
 A Mediterranean style diet appears to be good for sleep, especially for women.

-While research on which foods are so called “sleep promoting” is limited, there are some studies that have shown some positive benefit for the specific role of milk, fatty fish, cherries and kiwi fruit for benefitting acute sleep improvement.
-Give them a try!
+While research on which foods are so-called “sleep-promoting” is limited, there are some studies that have shown some positive benefits for the specific role of benefitting acute sleep improvement.
+Give these foods for sleep a try:

 Curb caffeine as the day goes on